mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 other reasons for blocking of certain services e.g. due to censorship, data exfiltration protection, etc.

-In this usage scenario the client knows the proxy's address and explicitly selects to connect to the proxy in order to instruct the proxy to forward its traffic to a specific server.
-At a minimum, the client needs to communicate directly with the proxy to provide the address of the server it wants to connect to, e.g. using HTTP CONNECT.

 Tunneling through a proxy server can provide various benefits, particularly when using a proxy that has a secure multiplexed channel like QUIC:

-- Obfuscating the end server's IP address from the observers between the client and the proxy, which protects the identity of a private server's address or circumvents local firewall rules.

-- Obfuscating the client's IP address from the perspective of observers after the proxy, to the end server itself.
-This allows the client to reduce information leaked about its actual location, improving privacy.

 - Obfuscating the traffic patterns of the traffic from the perspective of observers between the client and the proxy.
 If the content of connections to many end servers